 - If court hearings are online and not in a courtroom, this will make the hearing process longer than 1 day.
 It may give the parties and the judges time to consider everything correctly instead of the typical single day hearing.

 - The cross-examination or oral evidence is best judged in a courtroom, where we can see how the evidence is being presented and read.
 Body language and other non-verbal forms of communication are also present there.

 - The danger of evidence being hacked and the outcome of a case being predetermined.

 - A witness testimony can’t quite be heard the same way it would in a courtroom.
 So it would make the lawyers’ jobs harder because the jury wouldn’t be able to read the witness’ body language and lying would be more comfortable.

 - Not all people are internet savvy.
 And not everyone has access to a computer or a mobile device.
 This means that some groups may feel discriminated against.
-An online court would be something these two groups of people will not be able to understand/use.
+An online court in Australia would be something these two groups of people will not be able to understand/use.

 - The danger of personal data to be compromised.